zaiisao/Documentation/en/Interactive Broadcast/media_relay_web.md

 **Note**:

-- Any host in a live-broadcast channel can call `startChannelMediaRelay` to enable the media stream relay.
+- Any host in a live interactive streaming channel can call `startChannelMediaRelay` to enable the media stream relay.
 The SDK relays the media stream of the host who calls the method.
 - After a relay starts, users in the destination channels receive the `Client.on("stream-added")` callback.
 - If the host of a destination channel drops offline or leaves the channel during the media relay, the host of the source channel receives the `Client.on("peer-leave")` callback.